Hunting isn’t easy.

 Polycarbonate is made pretty tough nowadays, and it’s somewhere in between wooden and acrylic barrels in terms of strength.

-Again, I wouldn’t put this in your back pocket, but that’s just me.
+Again, I wouldn’t put this in my back pocket, but that’s just me.
 Lanyards will do the trick.

 Polycarbonate duck calls are going to be decently sharp with their tone, but not quite as high as acrylic.